Anatolian hieroglyphs

 Anatolian hieroglyphs are an indigenous logographic script native to central Anatolia, consisting of some 500 signs.
-They were once commonly known as Hittite hieroglyphs, but the language they encode proved to be Luwian, not Hittite, and the term Luwian hieroglyphs is used in English publications.
-They are typologically similar to Egyptian hieroglyphs, but do not derive graphically from that script, and they are not known to have played the sacred role of hieroglyphs in Egypt.
+They were once commonly known as Hittite hieroglyphs, but the language they encode proved to be Luwian, not Hittite, and so the term Luwian hieroglyphs is increasingly also used.
+They are typologically similar to Egyptian hieroglyphs, but do not derive graphically from that script, and they are not known to have played the sacred role as did hieroglyphs in Egypt.
 There is no demonstrable connection to Hittite cuneiform.

+Name

+In his 1996 chapter on Anatolian Hieroglyphs, H. Craig Melchert wrote:

+The system therefore has been and continues to be known widely as the "Hittite Hieroglyphs."
+The inscriptions on seals consist only of names, titles, and sometimes good-luck symbols such as that for 'well-being'.
+It is inappropriate to view these as texts in a given language… All actual texts written in the hieroglyphs are in Luvian, an Indo-European language closely related to, but distinct from, cuneiform Hittite…